-I took the September 21, 2019 LSAT in order to see firsthand how the new tablet version of the test works and what, if any, changes I needed to make to my methods in order best to accommodate it.
-This was the first time the test was given entirely on tablets, and that’s the format that we’ll see going froward.
+I took the September 21, 2019 LSAT in order to see first hand how the computerized version of the test works (the test was given on paper through July 2019) and what, if any, changes I needed to make to my methods in order best to accommodate it.
+That was the first time the test was given entirely on electronic devices (tablets at the time; the new Flex version is essentially the same, albeit shorter), and that’s the format that we continue to see.
 If you’d like to know the details of what I’ve learned, go ahead and schedule a consultation.

 AAMC is discussing the affect the virus will have on med school applications with its member schools.
 There’s nothing definitive yet, but I expect a fair amount of flexibility this year.

-When things get back to normal: Regular registration for the MCAT closes 15 days before each respective administration date; late registration (which requires paying a late fee) closes eight days prior to each date.
-I strongly urge you not to wait that long, as sites fill up.
-(I have several students right now who have had great trouble getting the dates they want and have had to schedule their tests in distant cities.
-San Francisco bay area sites seem to particularly oversubscribed.)
+In theory, regular registration for the MCAT closes 15 days before each respective administration date; late registration (which requires paying a late fee) closes eight days prior to each date.
+I strongly urge you not to wait that long, as sites fill up and scheduling is nuttier now than I’ve ever seen it.

 For details or to register, go to AAMC‘s website.